tracyatrf/cucumber_converter/README.md

 `step_path_base` This is the directory where your step_definitions live.
 This defaults to `features/step_definitions/`

 `tags` This is a mapping of any cucumber tags that you need to specifcally map.
 For example, in cucumber where you use the tag
 `@javascript` you need the RSpec feature to use `js: true`.
+I would also recommend mapping tags that would make for cumbersome or illegal ruby symbols.
 This allows you to set some mappings.
 Use a hash map here.

 Example: